Human Genomics Research Has A Diversity Problem

 Imagine our genome as a long line of about 3 billion base pairs, the letters that make up our genetic code.
 A researcher can use genetic markers, present in most people, to orient herself.
 These markers pop up at somewhat regular intervals across the whole line of letters.

-Our researcher can then conduct what's known as a genome wide association study or GWAS, where she sequences these genetic markers in thousands of people, some portion of whom have a given disease.
+Our researcher can then conduct what's known as a genome-wide association study or GWAS, where she sequences these genetic markers in thousands of people, some portion of whom have a given disease.
 To home in on disease-causing genes, she looks for markers that keep popping up in people with the disease.
 If a marker is strongly associated with presence of the disease, the researcher infers that a disease gene must be nearby.

 This conclusion is possible because letters that are close together tend to be linked and inherited as a block that is passed down the generations.
 The blocks can vary in size, but in general if a marker is associated with a disease, geneticists assume the disease-causing gene is in the same block.